RyanJulyan/plugo/README.md

 ```

 #### `metadata.json` Example
-The `metadata.json` is in place to help define metadata about the plugin. a core consideration is plugin dependencies.
-This is a list/array of plugins in the same directory that are required to load before this plugin can load.
+The `metadata.json` defines metadata about the plugin.
+A core consideration is plugin dependencies—a list of plugins in the same directory that are required to load before this plugin can load.
 ```JSON
 // metadata.json